 FROZEN IN TIME

 My life-long interest in the past brought me to my passion for photography.
 In the beginning, I regarded my camera as a tool to record things.
 My early interests focussed on churches, graveyards, castles and old buildings.
 These record shots, so much frowed upon by the arty photographers, were my stock in trade.
-I still photograph these things but not as much as I used to and I honestly think that in time to come, far more people will be interested in my 'record shots' than they will be in all the stuff for which I've won awards.
+I still photograph them but not as much as I used to and I honestly think that in time to come, far more people will be interested in my 'record shots' than they will be in all the stuff for which I've won awards.

 Keywords: architecture, atheist, beauty, catholic, church, church of ireland, consolation, france, french, history, hope, iconography, mayor, ownership, peace, photography, protestant, quiet, religion, saint christopher, stained glass, understanding, windows